OfficeDev/SP-AngularJS-ExpenseManager-Code-Sample/readme.md

     ![Active Directory](ExpenseManager/Content/images/readmeImages/ClientID.png)

 1. Scroll down to the "permissions to other applications" section of the screen.
-1. In the first dropdown in the Windows Azure Active Directory column select Office 365 SharePoint Online and make the selections shown next:
+1. In the first dropdown in the Microsoft Azure Active Directory column select Office 365 SharePoint Online and make the selections shown next:

     ![Active Directory](ExpenseManager/Content/images/readmeImages/Permissions.png)